DEFRA/fcp-defra-id-stub/README.md

 - Mock people and organisation data is limited.
 However this can be overridden by the customisation options described below.

-- UI content does not fully mirror Defra ID.
-However note there are no plans to introduce the legacy GOV.UK branding currently used by Defra ID.
+- UI content does not fully mirror Defra Identity.
+However note there are no plans to introduce the legacy GOV.UK branding currently used by Defra Identity.

 - Request content validation is limited and therefore so is feedback on invalid requests.

 - General code quality and test coverage.

 > If any further limitations or issues are identified, please raise with `John Watson <john.watson1@defra.gov.uk>` (Principal Developer).

+## A note on roles

+Defra Identity will include the user's role in the selected organisation sourced from Siti Agri as part of the `roles` property.

+The stub will always return this role name as `Agent`.

+The role name is not associated to a predefined set of permissions and is therefore of little value to consuming services.

+Consuming services must source the user's actual permissions from Siti Agri via the Data Access Layer (DAL) post authentication.

 ## Customising people and organisation data